markduig-ax/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_scripts_prereqs.md

 * Uses a domain identifier of `mydomain`
 * Is stored in the `certs/mydomain` directory
 * Uses a specified passphrase and organization

+Notes:

+* Subscription licencing can be enabled in the EMT mode

+  * It will require  the system to connect to the Lighthouse system.
+The lighthouse system has a larger footprint on than 3 apigw containers.